Unselfisheologism/plaid-android/BUILD_OPTIONS_NO_LOCAL_SDK.md

 ./gradlew: 140: exec: : Permission denied
 ```

 This error occurred because the gradlew script had Windows line endings (CRLF) instead of Unix line endings (LF).
-We've updated all workflow files to include a step that fixes line endings using the `dos2unix` command before executing the gradlew script.
-This ensures the script runs properly in the Linux environment of GitHub Actions.
+We've updated all workflow files to include a step that fixes line endings using the `sed -i 's/\r$//' gradlew` command before executing the gradlew script.
+This ensures the script runs properly in the Linux environment of GitHub Actions by removing any Windows carriage return characters.

 ## Troubleshooting